The World Is Square

 - Metroid Prime does this.
 Magmoor Caverns is essentially a giant short-cut, and there are a lot of very, very convenient elevators to different locations.
 The world itself looks irregular and confused, but when you play through it, getting around feels mostly natural.
 It always seems like there's a quick route to where you need to go next.
 To understand why this is a useful trope, consider Metroid Prime 2 , which averts this.
 The world is very regular: there is a central hub world with elevators to 3 adjacent areas, and each adjacent area has elevators to the two areas around it.
 However, none of these entrances and exits are very placed for the convenience of the player.
 Getting around is painful, even if you don't count forced encounter rooms that you're frequently forced to go through.
 There is almost never a fast route to where you need to go next.

 - In the expansion for the first Call of Duty game, a part of the game takes part in the Netherlands.
 Particularly in a mountainous area.
 Good luck finding mountains in the Netherlands, the closest available can be found a couple of hundred kilometers away, far outside the country.
+Although the Dutch consider some areas to be "mountainous", just being a 6 meter high heap of sand makes you eligible to be called a mountain and even get your own page on The Other Wiki.

 - World of Warcraft also fits this, as the world is effectively compressed down, making all zones much smaller than they would be in "reality", which also leads to borders between zones being very clear (most notably in cases when there's two zones with very different terrain).
 An example of this can be seen when looking at any of Warcrafts comic or manga series.
 Traveling around in game will take a few minutes at most, but in the stories going from one place to another can take days.